 - Media Types

-In the developer section you work with data types, macros, packages, relations and xslt files.
+In the developer section you work with packages, data types, macros, relations, XSLT and Razor files.
 The developer tree consists of:

 - Data Types